 Review copies provided by Penguin (the first two) and Macmillan respectively.
 All opinions are my own.
 Amazon.com affiliate links are provided mainly for ease and reference–although I prefer that we all shop local when we can!

-Tagged: bullying as addressed in children's books, chapter books for 9-12 year olds, disabilities in chidlren's books, empathy, Holiday Gift Guide 2015, horseback riding in children's books, horses, imaginary friends in children's books, Katherine Applegate, Kimberly Brubaker Bradley, Lisa Graff, poverty and homelessness in children's books, World War Two in children's books
+Tagged: bullying as addressed in children's books, chapter books for 9-12 year olds, characters with disabilities in children's books, empathy, Holiday Gift Guide 2015, horseback riding in children's books, horses, imaginary friends in children's books, Katherine Applegate, Kimberly Brubaker Bradley, Lisa Graff, poverty and homelessness in children's books, World War Two in children's books